-MinEx is the national Health & Safety Council for New Zealand’s extractives sector - the mining, quarrying and tunneling industry.
+MinEx is the national Health & Safety Council for New Zealand’s extractives sector - the mining, quarrying and tunnelling industry.

 Our principal purpose is to help the industry achieve its goal of being free from fatalities, injuries and diseases.